 This was a wholly new and unexpected experience for all three of the boys.
-They found themselves seated at a table and were quickly served with a large bowl of soup that the waiter brought over.
-Jordan served them each a bowl using the large metal ladle.
+They found themselves seated at a table and were quickly served with a large bowl of soup the waiter brought over.
+Jordan served them using the large metal ladle.
 By the time he was finishing serving himself, the waiter was back with some bread.

-“Eat,” Jordan said, while looking across the table at Amar and Samir opposite.
+“Eat,” Jordan said, while looking across the table at Amar and Samir.

 A small sweet pastry ended the meal and Jordan ordered tea for everyone.
 The waiter served the tea, which he did with the same style and panache as Burhan used to.
 Lifting the teapot into the air letting a long stream of hot tea pour down into each glass.

 Jordan paid the bill, as he nodded his thanks to the waiter.